BennettSmith/eastbay-overland-rally-planner/docs/use-cases/UC-03-CreateTripDraft.md

 # UC-03 — CreateTripDraft

 ## Primary Actor
-Organizer
+Member (creator)

 ## Goal
-Create a new trip in DRAFT state.
+Create a new trip in `DRAFT` state.
 Incomplete data is allowed.

 ## Preconditions
 - Caller is authenticated.
-- Target resource exists and is visible/accessible to the caller.

 ## Postconditions
-- System state is updated as described.
+- A new draft trip exists.
+- The caller is recorded as the trip creator (`created_by_member_id`) and is the initial organizer.

 ---

 ## Main Success Flow
-1. Actor invokes the use case with the required identifiers and inputs.
+1. Actor submits a create-draft request (optional partial trip fields).
 2. System authenticates the caller.
-3. System authorizes the caller for the target resource (trip/member).
-4. System loads the required aggregate(s) and validates inputs.
-5. System executes the primary behavior.
+3. System creates a new `Trip` with:
+   - `status = DRAFT`
+   - `draftVisibility = PRIVATE` (unless explicitly set to `PUBLIC`)
+   - `created_by_member_id = caller`
+4. System ensures the creator is included as an organizer (initial organizer).
-6. System returns the result.
+5. System returns the created trip identifiers/details.

 ---